bugzilla/bugzilla/docs/en/rst/upgrading/overview.rst

 cannot be configured to have access to the public internet, to upgrade using a tarball.
 See :ref:`upgrading-with-a-tarball`.

-Before performing any upgrade, it's a good idea to back up both your Bugzilla directory and your database.
-XXXlink to backup info in Maintenance
+Before performing any upgrade, it's a good idea to :ref:`back up <backups>` both your Bugzilla directory and your database.